Computing cobordism maps in link Floer homology and the reduced Khovanov TQFT: A decorated skein exact triangle

 \subsection{The category of marked abstract cobordisms and the reduced Khovanov TQFT}

-We now compare the TQFT $\HFL$ from Section~\ref{sec:HFLTQFT} with another TQFT from a category of marked cobordisms, namely the reduced Khovanov TQFT, which gives rise to the reduced Khovanov homology of a marked link.
+We now compare the TQFT $\HFLh$ from Section~\ref{sec:HFLTQFT} with another TQFT from a category of marked cobordisms, namely the reduced Khovanov TQFT, which gives rise to the reduced Khovanov homology of marked links.
 We start with the following definition.

 \begin{definition} We define the category of \emph{marked abstract cobordisms} $\AbsCob$ as follows.
 The objects are closed 1-manifolds with a marked component, which we will denote by a dot on the component itself.
 Let $U_n$ be a particular closed 1-manifold with $n$ components; we will suppose that each component is labeled by a number between $1$ and $n$, and that the marked component is the first one.
 Notice that any object of $\AbsCob$ is diffeomorphic to some $U_n$.